AnthonyKot/gon/README.md

 - **Error Handling**: Proper error handling is implemented instead of panics.
 - **Thread Safety**: Race conditions are now handled in Mini-Batch.
 - **Momentum SGD**: Momentum has been added.
-- **Batch Normalization**: Batch normalization has been added.
-- **Model Saving/Loading**: Now the model can be saved and loaded.
+- **Model Saving/Loading**: The model can be saved and loaded.
+- **Parallelism**: Mini-batch training and accuracy calculation are parallelized.
+- **Configuration**: Key hyperparameters are configurable via flags.
+- **Dependency Removal**: Removed dependency on Gonum.

 ### Future Work
--   **CIFAR color support**: Using color information would improve accuracy
+-   **CIFAR color support**: Using color information should improve accuracy.
--   **Optimize matrix operations**: Reuse allocated memory with SubVec, MulVec, etc.
+-   **Dropout/Batch Norm**: Implement other regularization techniques.

 ### Installation